IBM/depiction/data/paccmann/README.md

 # GDSC compounds

-Molecular structure in `.smi` format for the compounds considered in [Yang et al.](https://academic.oup.com/nar/article/41/D1/D955/1059448).
+Molecular structure in `.smi` format and gene expression in `.csv.gz` format for the compounds and cell lines considered in [Yang et al.](https://academic.oup.com/nar/article/41/D1/D955/1059448).

-The file `gdsc.smi` contains the publicly available structures for 209 drugs used in the study.
+- `gdsc.smi`, publicly available structures for 209 drugs used in the study.
+- `gdsc.csv.gz`, gene expression for 970 cell lines in 2131 genes selected via network propagation as described in [Oskooei at al.](https://arxiv.org/abs/1811.06802) and [Manica et al.](https://arxiv.org/abs/1904.11223).